Get truckload freight rates quickly and easily

-Whether you have a full or partial truckload, we deliver optimized solutions and competitive pricing for dry van, flatbed and refrigerated freight.
+Whether you have a full truckload freight or partial truckload, we deliver optimized solutions and competitive pricing for dry van, flatbed and refrigerated freight.
 With relationships spanning North America, we have the capacity to cover your full truckload shipping needs.

 - Consistent capacity and reliable service

-- Customized solutions for your truckload freight
+- Customized solutions for your full truckload freight

-- Instant, competitive quotes online
+- Instant, competitive rates online

 - Tracking and tracing online 24/7

-How many pallets can a truck carry?
+How many pallets can fit in a full truckload shipment?

 A truck can carry up to 30 standard pallets safely.
 Standard pallets are usually measured at 40” x 48”.
 Other pallets can be larger and require more advanced planning for full truckload shipping.
-More about pallet sizes.

 How do I track my truckload shipment?

 Tracking your truckload shipment is easy with our tracking system.
-You’ll simply enter your Freightquote BOL (bill of lading) number into the system and it will provide a status update of your shipments.
-More about tracking shipments.
+You’ll simply enter your Freightquote bill of lading (BOL) number(s) into the system and it will provide a status update of your shipment.